§ 130A-131.9C. Abatement and remediation.

 (i) All remediation plans shall require that the lead poisoning hazards be reduced to the following levels:

-(1) Fewer than 40 micrograms per square foot for lead dust on floors.
+(1) Less than 10 micrograms per square foot for lead dust on floors.

-(2) Fewer than 250 micrograms per square foot for lead dust on interior windowsills, bathtubs, kitchen sinks, and lavatories.
+(2a) Less than 250 micrograms per square foot for lead dust on vinyl miniblinds, bathtubs, kitchen sinks, and lavatories.

-(3) Fewer than 400 micrograms per square foot for lead dust on window troughs.
+(3) Less than 400 micrograms per square foot for lead dust on window troughs.

-(5) Fewer than 15 parts per billion for lead in drinking water.
+(5) Less than 10 parts per billion for lead in drinking water.

 (j) The Department shall verify by visual inspection that the approved remediation plan has been completed.
 The Department may also verify plan completion by residual lead dust monitoring and soil or drinking water lead level measurement.